irs1318dev/Fauxbot/Robot Programming Guide.md

 ### Making Simple Operation changes
 To add a new action that the robot can take with a mechanism, first open the Operation enum (Operation.java) and add a new value to the list in that file.
 We try to keep the various operations organized, so we keep them listed in a different section for each Mechanism.
 The operation should be named starting with the mechanism (e.g. "DriveTrain", "Intake", etc.), and then a description of the action (e.g. "Turn", "RaiseArm", etc.).
 Remember that Operations are a single, simple thing that is done by the robot.
 Any more complex action that we want the robot to take will be a Macro which composes these Operations together (which we will talk about later).

 Next, you will open the ButtonMap.java file and add another mapping into the OperationSchema that describes the Operation that you just added.
 There are two types of operations - Analog or Digital.
-Analog operations represent things that are double (decimal) values, typically between -1.0 and 1.0.
-Digital operations represent things that are Boolean values (true or false).
-Each type, Analog or Digital, has their own type of Description.
+Analog operations represent things that are done to a certain extend, using double (decimal) values typically between -1.0 and 1.0.
+Digital operations represent things that are either done or not done, using Boolean values (true or false).
+Each type of Operation, Analog or Digital, has their own Description.

 ```java
 put(